treehouse-projects/optimization-testing/README.md

 Use Node, npm, PhantomJS and Phantomas to measure the number of requests and size of files needed to render a web page.
 This simple test is one way to help optimize a web page for download speed.

 1. Clone or download this repo
 2. In the folder you've downloaded, you'll find a `public` folder.
-In that, add an index.html file plus any other asset folders/files such as scripts, images, fonts, and CSS.
+In that folder, replace the `index.html` with your own `index.html` file.
+In addition, put any other asset folders/files such as scripts, images, fonts, and CSS reference by the index.html file.
 This test only works on a single page, the `index.html` file and won't scan an entire set of web pages.
 3. Using a console or terminal program naviagate to the main folder for this repo on your computer: `optimization-testing`.
 4. Type `npm install` and wait for the npm packages to install.
 5. Once the packages have installed type `npm start`.
 This starts a web server, so that another service `phantomas` can test your page.
-You can visit the `index.html` page in a browser at http://localhost:8080/
+Visit the `index.html` page in a browser at http://localhost:8080/ to make sure that your page is loading correctly.
 6. Open another console or terminal session.
-Type `pwd` to make sure you're in the `optimization-testing` folder and then type `npm test`.
+Navigate to the `optimization-testing` folder and then type `npm test`.
 After a few moments you'll see a report with a bunch of data like this:

 ```
 .-----------------------------------------------------------------------------------------------------------.